xtoph85/HH-DW/README.md

 ###Pre-requisites

 The HH-DW prototype runs on the Oracle database 11g.
 Create a separate user for the hetero-homogeneous data warehouse system.
 Ensure that the user has sufficient privileges for creating tables, views, indexes, sequences, packages, procesdures, and types.
-You will need access privileges on the data dictionary.
-You will also need privileges to execute procedures, packages, and types.
+The user also needs access privileges on the data dictionary as well as execute privileges for procedures, packages, and types.

 ##Contributors